ACG-j/android_device_xiaomi_rubens/README.md

-Copyright (C) 2022 The LineageOS Project
+Copyright (C) 2022 The ProtonAOSP Project
 # Device tree for Redmi K50 (rubens) - OSS

 The Redmi K50 (codenamed _"rubens"_) is a high-end, mid-range smartphone from Xiaomi.